-Objectives for doctoral degrees according to the Higher Education Ordinance
+Objectives for doctoral degrees according to the Higher Education Ordinance (i.e. Swedish Law)

 Knowledge and understanding

 For a Degree of Doctor, the doctoral student must:

 - demonstrate broad knowledge in, and a systematic understanding of, the field of research, together with deep and current specialist knowledge in a defined part of this field; - demonstrate familiarity with research methodology in general and the methods of the specific field of research in particular.